COVID-19 Transition to Work (FAQ)

 Are there any confirmed cases of coronavirus at the Southern University Ag Center and the College of Agricultural, Family and Consumer Sciences?

-No, there have been no reported cases on our campus.
+Yes, there have been three reported cases on our campus.
 Visit http://www.sus.edu/page/coronavirus-updates-information for the total number of coronavirus cases per campus on the Southern University System.
 For up-to-date information about the coronavirus within the state of Louisiana visit, http://ldh.la.gov/coronavirus/.
 To received text alerts on the coronavirus from the Governor’s Office, text LACOVID to 67283.

 What to do if I receive notification that I have been exposed to the coronavirus?